courtois-neuromod/cneuromax/docs/Contribution.rst

 There are so far two small pain points:

 - The very first time you boot-up the Dev Container, some extensions won't be loaded correctly.
-A window will pop-up asking you to reload the window which you will need to do.
+A window could pop-up asking you to reload the window which you will need to do.
+If it doesn't pop up, open the command palette (``Ctrl+Shift+P``) and search for ``Developer: Reopen folder locally`` before reopening the Dev Container.

 - The esbonio server will sometimes announce a build error (bottom right), which will prevent further documentation visualization.
 To fix this, you